18F/handbook/docs/project-management/templates.md

 ## <a name="meeting-notes"></a>Meeting Notes
 This template is used as a guide for project managers when facilitating their daily scrum calls.
+Additionally,

 [Meeting Notes template](https://docs.google.com/a/civicactions.net/document/d/17tl3lPu-3Uo6_YCEtb6AH9HsaILLS1UTmoUFIuXoqDc/edit?usp=sharing)